The 9 Best Flower Delivery Services, Tested & Reviewed (Just in Time for Mother's Day)

 It makes sense that a lifestyle brand known for its floral prints would sell actual flowers, but I was blown away by the massive size and quality of these blooms.
 They arrived wrapped in tissue paper, encased in a swirl of cardboard to protect the buds.
 This proved a little tricky to unwrap—I wound up beheading one stem in the process—but user error aside, it did a great job of protecting the roses, which opened up to be larger than my palm within a day.

-Elegant and fragrant, they added a chic sophistication to my bar cart and filled my dining room with a light, rosy scent; not enough to distract from dinner, but just enough to brighten up a dreary January evening, when the sun sets before 5.
+Elegant and fragrant, they added a chic sophistication to my bar cart and filled my dining room with a light, rosy scent; not enough to distract from dinner, but just enough to add a sense of freshness to the room.

 Fast Facts